 Brownie Batter Freezer Fudge (raw and sugar-free options)

 Easy brownie batter freezer fudge that happens to be packed with nutrition.
 Vegan, dairy-free, and gluten-free recipe.

 - 1 and 1/4 cups toasted walnuts (or raw walnuts to keep this dish raw)

 - 1/2 cup hulled hemp seeds

-- 1 and 1/2 cups pitted dates (about 275 grams), soaked overnight and drained well (I used Deglet Noor dates)
+- 1 and 1/2 cups pitted dates (about 275 grams), soaked in hot water and drained well (I used Deglet Noor dates)

 - 1/2 cups + 2 tbsp cocoa powder (raw to keep this dish raw)